Paul Budde

 Economic powerhouse

-It was the cloth and weaving industry that became the engine of the Flemish economy.
-The quality and fine colours of Flemish fabrics were prized throughout Europe, as far afield as in Constantinople.
-While technically a fief of France, its major trading partner was England and the 100 year war between England and France was often a major headache for the merchants.
+While technically a fief of France, its major trading partner now was England and the 100 year war between England and France was often a major headache for the merchants.

 The richness of the merchants stood also in stark contrast to the poverty of the majority of the people.
 Many of these rich merchants didn’t live in these Flanders cities but organised their trade through their (Hanse) kantors.
 This huge divide between rich and poor also led to several popular uprisings and eventually the Reformation.
 This also meant the final death-knell for the economic boom, with the fall of Antwerp in 1585 trade moved up to Amsterdam, which rapidly started its Golden Age.